chains-project/bacardi/results/results_baseline_api_diff_cot_buggy/deepseek-deepseek-chat/c09896887acf0fe59320e01145a7034cd8d4e326/patches/patch1/responses/UpdateChecker.java_response.txt

         return null;
     }

-    /**
-     * Look for all known versions of a given artifact.
-     * @param repos a set of repository URLs to check
-     * @return a possibly empty set of versions, sorted descending */ private SortedSet<VersionAndRepo> loadVersions(String groupId, String artifactId) throws Exception {
+    private SortedSet<VersionAndRepo> loadVersions(String groupId, String artifactId) throws Exception {
         SortedSet<VersionAndRepo> r = new TreeSet<>();
         for (String repo : repos) {